 Keep the Lid Closed

-Your Traeger smoker will have to then work much harder to keep up with the temperature settings.
-This is especially impactful on cold days.
+Heat and smoke tend to escape every time you lift the lid of your smoker, so your Traeger smoker will have to work much harder to keep up with the temperature settings.
+This is especially important on cold days.

 Traeger Smoked Turkey